h3abionet/h3agwas/Readme_AWS_Batch.md

    * _Managed_ environment type
    * give a meaningful name
    * enable environment
-   * under additional settings
+   * under "Service role" pick _AWSBatchServiceRole_
+   * under additional settings  for "Compute environment configuration" (this sometimes only appears once you click in the next section -- so the UI can be confusing here so be patient).
         * _AWSBatchServiceRole_
 	* ecsInstanceRole
-	* Choose a keypair for the region (not usually needed)
+	* Choose a keypair for the region (this is only needed if you intend to ssh into the instances that spin up and so would *not* normally be done)
 * Instance Configuration
   * _Spot_ pricing (choose the percentage your pocket can afford)
   * _Optimal_ for allowed instance types
   * `SPOT_CAPACITY_OPTIMIZED` for allocation strategy
+  * You don't need a "Spot fleet role" if you have chosen `SPOT_CAPACITY_OPTIMIZED`
-  * Under _Additional settings_
+  * Under _Additional settings_ (if you have ever defined a launch template for this region)
      * pick _none_ or a template you have defined if you need to.
 Note for each template you need to define a new environment.
-(See section 2.1 above)
+(See section 2.1 above).
+If you haven't defined a template for this region there will be nothing for you to do and you won't be able to select an option; that's OK.
     * You don't need to to pick an AMI and should do so only if you really know what you are doing.
 * Under networking you can pick the defaults -- note that under additonal settings are the definitions of the securty groups which define access
 * Add tags if you want to  : may be helpful for tracking resources